Sikang-Hu/Notes/SpringNote.md

 ctx.refresh();
 ```

 * Using property `spring.profiles.active`, which accept several arguments seperated by comma.
+Or -Dspring.profiles.active=test in argument.

 ### Default Profile